-Motivational Interviewing is an evidence-based approach based on a person-centred counselling style for addressing the common problem of ambivalence about change.
+Motivational Interviewing is an evidence-based approach based on a person-centered counselling style for addressing the common problem of ambivalence about change.

-It has its roots in substance misuse but has now been successfully used internationally in a multitude of settings, including with offenders, youth offending teams, childcare teams, mental health teams, GP clinics, medication adherence, reduction of HIV infection, pain management and improvement in recovery from strokes.
+It has its roots in the treatment of substance misuse but has now been successfully used internationally in a multitude of settings, including with offenders, youth offending teams, childcare teams, mental health teams, GP clinics, medication adherence, reduction of HIV infection, pain management and improvement in recovery from strokes.

 Motivational Interviewing is a highly effective approach in helping people make behavioural or attitudinal change, especially with individuals who are apparently reluctant to engage or who have been coerced into changing.
 The approach focuses on intrinsic factors for change even when extrinsic factors (e.g. the court, social workers, family) have brought them to the worker.
 Motivational Interviewing builds a collaborative approach and has the added benefit for in dividuals and organisations of reducing worker stress and the risk of burnout.

 This one day course further develops practitioner skill and confidence in the practical application of this approach.
 The training will use a range of methods including didactic teaching, live demonstrations, audio, video and coaching.
 The training aims to